Jupiter (locomotive): Other historic Jupiter locomotives

-Jupiter was known as "King of Gods" or "God of Sky", and it was common for railroads of the 1800s to name engines after this and other mythological legends to invoke awe and wonder.
+In Roman mythology, Jupiter was known as "King of Gods" or "God of Sky", and it was common for railroads of the 1800s to name engines after this and other mythological legends to invoke awe and wonder.
 Thus, there have been many engines named "Jupiter" by their respective railroads that, apart from the name, had little else in common with the engine of Golden Spike fame.
 One such engine is Santa Cruz Railroad no. 3, also named Jupiter.
 This engine, owned by the Smithsonian Museum, is also a wood-burning 4-4-0.
 However, this engine was built for narrow-gauge track, unlike the broader standard gauge of the trains at the Golden Spike ceremony.

 In 2009, Kloke Locomotive Works built a full-size replica of one of the Jupiters sibling engines, the Leviathan, No. 63, which is in operating condition.
 It was rented by multiple tourist railroads until being purchased by Stone Gable Estates in 2018 for operation on the Harrisburg, Lincoln and Lancaster Railroad in Elizabethtown, Pennsylvania.
 Stone Gable Estates relettered the locomotive as Pennsylvania Railroad No. 331, a now-scrapped steam locomotive that pulled Abraham Lincoln's funeral train.